ballewaer/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .forEach and .map both runthough an array, but map creates a new array.

 2. What is the difference between a function and a method?

+    functions and methods are similar, but

 3. What is closure?

+    Closure

 4. Describe the four rules of the 'this' keyword.

+    - New Binding - adds a new instance to an already created object.
+    - Window Binding- if no other pronciples meet, JavaScript will send objects to the window.
+    - Implicit Binding- using `this` to call a method on a parent object.
+    - Explicit Binding- using alond with callm bindm apply to manipulate "args" from the object.

 5. Why do we need super() in an extended class?